 Do you know which wheels drive your car?

-This is important for driving in snow because it will have an impact on how your car performs.
+This is important because it will have an impact on how you go about driving in snow.
 Models whose front wheels receive the power from the engine or electric motor tend to be better in snow because there is more weight over the driving wheels.
-Most cars these days are front-wheel drive.
+Most cars are front-wheel drive.
+And most cars won’t be driving on winter tyres which give you more grip.

-Do you know how to get going?
+Do you know how to get going when driving in snow?

-If that’s the case, less is more.
 Planting your foot on the accelerator will simply cause the wheels to spin and you won’t go anywhere.
 If your car is manual, put it in second gear and slip the clutch.
-If it’s an auto, again, put it in second gear.
-Doing this makes it less likely the wheels will spin and the slower they’re rotating, the more likely they are to find some grip.
+If it’s an automatic, again for driving in snow, put it in second gear and if it has it, use winter mode.

 Slow down using the gears